intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 request {{?RFC7233}}.

-## Defensive Design for Protocol Freedom
+# Defensive Design Principles for Protocol Freedom

+There are several potential approaches that can provide some measure of protection against a protocol deployment becoming resistant to change.

+## Grease

 "Grease" {{?I-D.ietf-tls-grease}} identifies lack of use as an issue (protocol mechanisms "rusting" shut) and proposes a system of use that exercises extension